salmanalieraqui/GeoLocater/README.md

 # GeoLocater
-Get locations with custom marker with Google Maps API
+Get locations with custom marker with Google Maps API Using JavaScript!!